hackkaliboi/e-store/NEXT_STEPS.md

 2. Use service role keys for admin operations
 3. Implement proper authentication for the admin panel
 4. Set up email confirmation for new users
-5. Create an admin role table as shown in `supabase_setup.sql`
+5. Create an admin role table as shown in `supabase_complete_setup.sql`